Using R-22 (freon) Refrigerant in the Sacramento Valley

 “I was told by my HVAC technician that we had to replace our AC system because R-22 was illegal to use starting in 2020.”
-As I’m writing this blog post at the beginning of summer in 2019, I’ve been told this a few times already.
-Every day, people are being straight-up lied to in their homes by either super salesy technicians trying to pad their pockets with commissions, or new technicians who don’t know the real truth about the phase-out of R-22.
+Every day, people are being straight-up lied to in their homes by either super salesy technicians trying to pad their pockets with commissions, or new technicians who don’t know the real truth about the phase-out of R-22 (ca freon).
 Stayed tuned and I’ll tell you more!

 “You’ll have to replace your system ma’am because R-22 will be illegal starting in 2020.”

 “I’m sorry sir, your air conditioner is leaking refrigerant, and it would be illegal for us to refill it with R-22.
 You’re going to have to replace your system.”

 This is the stuff that gives the HVAC industry a bad name, and I just want you to know that nothing could be further from the truth.

 There are things about my car that I have no idea about.
 And when I take it to the mechanic, they tell me a part on my car is broken and needs to be fixed, and I pretty much just go along with it because I have no idea what they are talking about when it comes to repairing cars.
 If that mechanic wanted to deceive me and rack up a huge bill, they could very easily do so because they know a lot more about that car than I do.